-Volume 2 is now (22nd July 2013) available and based on a similar format to Volume 1 but three sets of five keywords per day – one set, two sets or for a real challenge, all three sets, to be included in your story or poem.
-Volume 2 is available exclusively to Amazon.com, Amazon.co.uk (and other Amazon countries).
+Volume 2 is now available and based on a similar format to Volume 1 but three sets of five keywords per day – one set, two sets or for a real challenge, all three sets, to be included in your story or poem.
+Volume 2 is available from Smashwords, Amazon.com, Amazon.co.uk (and other Amazon countries).

 The introduction and first day read like this…

 Welcome to ‘The 365-day Writer’s Block Workbook (Volume 2)’.

 Writer’s Block is all too often the result of an author over-thinking, caught up with details and the task of planning ahead.
 Sometimes all that’s needed is to just write something to get the mind working.

 As the title would suggest, this book provides you with inspiration for every day of the year.
 If you happen to pick up this book during a leap year then enjoy the day off!